$0 Quebec Adoption Quick-Start Checklist

 English-speaking families in Montreal typically work with Batshaw Youth and Family Centres (514-989-1885).
 Families elsewhere in the province contact the CISSS/CIUSSS serving their region.
 Contacts vary by area — Quebec City families use the CIUSSS de la Capitale-Nationale (418-661-6951), and South Shore families use CISSS de la Montérégie-Est (450-928-5125).

-This first call initiates an information session, which is mandatory before your file is opened.
+This first call may lead to an orientation or information session; confirm with your regional CISSS or CIUSSS whether attendance is required before your file is opened.

 Free Download